faturahman03/Inventory-and-Warehouse-Management-with-Excel/README.md

 ---

 ## 💼 Business Problem
+Inventory management plays a vital role in ensuring a company’s supply chain runs smoothly and efficiently.
 Effective inventory management is crucial for maintaining operational efficiency, ensuring product availability, and minimizing holding costs.
-However, organizations often face challenges such as:
-- Overstock situations that lead to high storage costs or product waste.
-- Stockout issues that disrupt sales and customer satisfaction.
-- Slow-moving inventory that ties up working capital.
-- Inconsistent stock levels across multiple warehouses.

-This project aims to address these common problems by analyzing key performance indicators (KPIs) and creating a data-driven dashboard that highlights:
-- **Total and average stock performance.**
-- **Inventory turnover efficiency.**
-- **Product expiration risk.**
-- **Stock distribution across product categories and warehouses.**
-- **Overall product status and availability.**

-By turning raw data into actionable insights, this analysis helps business teams make informed decisions on **reorder planning, warehouse utilization, and inventory optimization**.
+How many products have expired and what is their financial value?

 ---